-Karen Goley uses her resource knowledge and relational style to work closely with congregations as a resource consultant and behind the scenes with our robust database of resources and doing project work.
+Karen Goley serves as the senior director of the Congregational Resource Guide (CRG) and Resources.
 Prior to joining the Center, Karen spent over fifteen years in the human resources field, serving nonprofit and financial services organizations in the Indianapolis area and the suburbs of Chicago.

 With faith as her foundation, Karen enjoys spending quality time with her family and is a very proud Purdue University alum.
 Having earned a bachelor’s degree in Organizational Leadership and Supervision, Karen put her pride on full display by naming the family pup Mackey- after Purdue basketball’s Mackey Arena.
 Boiler Up!